TechieYork/uow/edu-proj/data-statistic/README.md

     #           (e.g. Word group 1 occurs in Paper 1 & 6).
 ```

+# Limitation
+The header section is extracted in the following steps.

+* Step 1. word matching: searching the keywords given by command line options in the first 13 chars of each sentence.
+  * e.g.: findings, results
+* Step 2. sentence concatenation: after the header is found, the font name & size will be recorded.
+  The following sentence will be joined to the content until the next first char's font name & size of next sentence is the same as the recorded one.
+* Step 3. content is considered as the header section to be processed.

+Notice: This procedure may lead to wrong content to be extracted, since PDF is formatted in an unstructured way and no python package offers the ability to achieve this.

 # Pre-requisite
 ## pdfminer installation
 [Refer to Github](https://github.com/pdfminer/pdfminer.six)